huaweicloud/terraform-provider-huaweicloud/docs/resources/vbs_backup.md

 !> **WARNING:** It has been deprecated.

 Provides an VBS Backup resource.
-This is an alternative to `huaweicloud_vbs_backup_v2`

 ## Example Usage